Opinion | Three questions to ask about Biden’s and Romney’s child allowance proposals

 The latest House Democratic proposal would begin phasing out the newly expanded payments at $75,000 for single filers and $150,000 for joint filers, with others above those thresholds eligible for partial payments.
 It’s a one-year plan that isn’t paid for.
 Already, though, Democrats have made clear that they want to make child allowances permanent — which would likely require fiscal offsets down the line.

-Romney’s plan offers bigger payments for young kids, and would be available to households much higher up the income distribution (joint-filers earning as much as $400,000 could get the full amount).
+Romney’s plan offers bigger payments for young kids, and would be available to households much higher up the income distribution.
+(Joint filers earning as much as $400,000 could get the full amount.)
 So the benefit would have a larger price tag.
-Romney’s plan pays for it partly by eliminating one tax break that disproportionately benefits higher-earners — but mostly by shrinking all those other anti-poverty programs.
+Romney’s plan pays for it partly by eliminating one tax break that disproportionately benefits higher earners — but mostly by shrinking all those other anti-poverty programs.

-My view is the poor should not be responsible for bankrolling programs for the poor.
+My view is that the poor should not be responsible for bankrolling programs for the poor.
 Other groups are better able to absorb the costs — particularly the wealthy.
 Alternatives for funding these child allowances include repealing parts of the 2017 GOP tax overhaul, such as its expanded estate tax exemption or corporate tax cuts.
 Or, hey, its provisions expanding the child tax credit for wealthier households.

 To that end, a 2019 Democratic proposal for the child allowance would have clawed back some of those child tax credits for the wealthy.
-It’s not clear whether Democrats still have appetite for doing this today given recent calls among some on the left for including high-earners in more government benefits.
+It’s not clear whether Democrats still have the appetite for doing this today given recent calls among some on the left for including high-earners in more government benefits.

 3. Are there design elements that could backfire, unintentionally hurting poor families?